 Ministers who have worked with the congregation during these years include Wayne McDonald, John Starks, Rufus Bennett, Doug Cook, Bill Pendergrass, Bill Heinselman, Richard Bentley, and Nathan Adams.

-It is our hope that we will once again be able to assemble together in a single Sunday morning worship service by May 2010.
 Throughout the years, and we pray it will always be, To God be The Glory!